Basic SEO Knowledge: 19 Tips You Should Know

 The organization of your site will help both the user and the search engine to navigate your website.
 Site structure deals with the information architecture which is, in essence, your site map.

 Develop a good site structure to organize your content and resources.
-The way you organize your site will determine how fast your website will load and how easy it is to navigate.
+The way you organize your site will determine how fast the website will load and how easy it is to navigate.

 Have a structure that places your content in a hierarchy.
 This will be structured like a tree with root, stem and branches.
-Another way to structure your site is to group similar element.
+Another way to structure your site is to group similar elements.

 Add a breadcrumb menu to your page to make it easier for site exploration.
-The breadcrumb menu can serve as structured data that improve your site’s appearance in search results.
+The breadcrumb menu can serve as structured data that improves your site’s appearance in search results.

 8. Employ Latent Semantic Indexing keywords

 The LSI keyword can be synonyms, terminologies, and phrases that are related to your main keyword.
 If you are not all that crafty with words, you can use an LSI keyword generator.
-LSI keywords add perspective to boost the relevancy of your content.
+LSI keywords add perspective to boost the relevancy of your content and a Freelance SEO expert can help with that.

 9. Optimize Metadata